rsnpj/notes-site/notes/Year_2/Theory_of_Computation/Algorithms_and_Complexity/NP_Completeness.md

         Then we can colour the five C-vertices with colours 1,2,3 in such a way that no two adjacent vertices are coloured alike

--   From above we conclude that c is a 3-colouring of $G_f$
+-   From above, we conclude that c is a 3-colouring of $G_f$